SCIENTIFIC WORKING GROUP FOR THE

 22.214.171.124 A value is assigned to each source of error (collectively or individually) using either:

 · empirical data (e.g., from validation process, historical performance data, control chart data, proficiency tests)

 · combination of empirical and published data.

 NOTE: Control chart data, including measurement quality assurance, should be derived from multiple data points over time and is expected to capture the typical variations of realistic laboratory processes.

-Uncertainty shall be reported when it may impact the use of a result by the customer, unless the laboratory has documented reasons (i.e. specific accreditation, customer or jurisdictional considerations), for not doing so.
+Uncertainty should be reported when it may impact the use of a result by the customer.
 Factors which influence the decision to report uncertainty include:

 · Prevailing statutory requirement